-Our Audit Committee includes Wayne Arnett (Chairman), Frank Dosal and John Goldberg.
-Our Board of Directors has determined that Wayne Arnett is an "audit committee financial expert" as defined under SEC regulations.
-All of the Audit Committee members are deemed to be independent.
+Arnett may not be deemed to be fully independent, as defined by the SEC, because this project includes some involvement in the day to day financial management of the Company.
+The other Audit Committee members are deemed to be independent.
 The tasks and responsibilities of the Audit Committee include (i) the review and discussion of the audited financial statements with management, (ii) discussing with the independent auditors the matters required to be discussed by the Statement of Auditing Standards No. 61, as may be modified or supplemented, and (iii) receiving from auditors disclosure regarding the auditors' Independence Standards Board Standard No. 1, as may be modified or supplemented.
-The Audit Committee was reorganized in March 2011 with the addition of Wayne Arnett and John Goldberg to the Board of Directors.
+The Audit Committee was reorganized in March 2011with the addition of Wayne Arnett and John Goldberg to the Board of Directors.
 In April 2011, the Board of Directors voted to adopt a new Audit Committee charter that was recommended by the Audit Committee members.
 The new charter was adopted to clarify and update the responsibilities of the Audit Committee.
 A copy of the new charter is available on the Company's web site or upon written request from company management.
 Members of the Audit Committee met 12 times during the fiscal year ended June 30, 2011.